Amortized Simulation-Based Inference in Generalized Bayes via Neural Posterior Estimation: Introduction

 While generalized bayes provides a principled route to robustness, applying it to simulator-based settings remains challenging: evaluating the loss or scoring-rule expectations typically requires many simulator queries at inference time.
 Two recent strands address this gap. (i) Scoring-rule posteriors: \citet{pacchiardi2024generalized} replace the likelihood by strictly proper scoring rules (e.g., energy and kernel scores) to obtain a generalized posterior with consistency and outlier-robustness guarantees; inference is performed via pseudo-marginal MCMC or stochastic-gradient MCMC and is not amortized across observations. (ii) Amortized cost estimation (ACE): \citet{gao2023generalized} train a neural network to approximate the expected cost used in the GBI update, thereby amortizing cost evaluation and avoiding simulator calls at test time; samples from the generalized posterior are then obtained with MCMC over parameters.
 Both strands reduce reliance on explicit likelihoods but still require inference-time sampling over $\theta$, which limits throughput when many $x_{\text{obs}}$ must be processed or computational resources are constrained.
 This motivates our approach of directly amortizing the family of power posteriors $p_\beta(\theta\mid x)$ with NPE.

 \textbf{Contribution.} Building on generalized Bayes, we focus on the power posterior

 which interpolates between the prior ($\beta\!\to\!0$) and the standard posterior ($\beta\!=\!1$).
 Whereas existing approaches typically require inference-time MCMC or SDE/score-based samplers to draw from $p_\beta(\theta\mid x)$, we propose a fully amortized alternative over both $x$ and $\beta$ that directly learns the family of power posteriors via neural posterior estimation (NPE).
-Concretely, we train a $\beta$-conditioned estimator $q_\phi(\theta\mid x,\beta)$ so that sampling from $p_\beta(\theta\mid x)$ at test time reduces to a single forward pass—without simulator calls or any MCMC.
+Concretely, we train a $\beta$-conditioned estimator $q_\phi(\theta\mid x,\beta)$ so that sampling from $p_\beta(\theta\mid x)$ at test time reduces to a single forward pass, without simulator calls or any MCMC.
+After training, users can sweep $\beta$ to inspect posterior stability, posterior-predictive behavior, and ESS diagnostics, or plug the amortized sampler into existing $\beta$-calibration procedures without rerunning inference for each temperature.

 We instantiate this idea through two complementary training routes: